Not all lenses are created equal!

 There are lens design differences, lens thickness differences and coating differences…. all of which contribute to your overall vision quality when you are wearing glasses.

 We take the time to find out about your vision requirements and help you not only select a great frame in which to put your lenses, but, more importantly, ensure you have the best lenses for your vision correction requirements.
-That’s why we offer the latest in Rodenstock and CR surfacing technology ensuring you get the best optical experience that suits your individual needs.
+That’s why we offer the latest in Rodenstock and Shamir surfacing technology ensuring you get the best optical experience that suits your individual needs.

 As a truly independent practice there is an almost infinite amount of lens options we have access to.
 Drop in at any time and our knowledgeable and friendly staff will be able to discuss with you all of your options.